wmcbrine/hmeforpython/README.txt

 Changes
 -------

+0.4   -- Narrow the list of exceptions handled when importing -- this
+         covers non-module directories without masking real errors.

+         One more event handler -- handle_active().
+This can be used where startup() used to be, i.e., after the startup events.

 0.3   -- Absorb all exceptions during reading or writing, allowing
          orderly shutdown even if the socket is abrubtly cut off; also, the use of the term "chunk" was not appropriate -- it should be reserved for the components of the chunked stream.

          Removed self.app_info and self.device_info; added
          handle_app_info() and handle_device_info().
 With the new
          structure (startup(), activate, then start handling events), something like this is necessary.

          Prevent animate and effects from being run on the broken 9.1 software (the others seem OK); print more info about events in the test app.

 0.2   -- Moved root view activation to after startup(), but before event